 There is a little bit of controversy surrounding this particular question.
 Officially, Satoshi Nakamoto is the person responsible for designing Bitcoin and its reference implementation.
-However, the issue is that Mr. Nakamoto was somewhat secretive about his identity.
+However, the issue is that Mr Nakamoto was somewhat secretive about his identity.
 He has claimed before that he was a man living in Japan who was born on April 5th, 1975.

 Who Is In Control Of Bitcoin?

 the Bitcoin currency system is not controlled by any single entity.
 The system is decentralized and thus no government has any authority over it.
-True control over Bitcoin is with the people and businesses that invest into it, mine it, or use it for purchases.
+True control over Bitcoin is with the people and businesses that invest in it, mine it, or use it for purchases.

 Benefits of using bitcoin